 Our past successes can set us up for a fall.
 Once we get an ample supply of previous successes under our belts while taking shortcuts, we can let our guard down to the best practices that we now think were overkill.
-Every successful outcome sends a false message into long-term memory.
-But the success was based on luck, not skill.
+Every successful outcome derived from shortcuts in best practices sends the lesson into long-term memory.
+But the success we enjoyed was based on luck, not skill.

 One of the main factors contributing to shortcuts is feeling the work must be done urgently.
 By the very nature of the work we do, the sense of urgency is present at most emergencies we respond to.
 So it becomes easy for us to rationalize the need to take shortcuts.